-As new research raises concerns that crooks could bypass the £30 limit on certain contactless cards, we take another look at whether the technology really is as safe as banks claim, and how you can keep yourself safe.
+As a banking group pushes to raise the contactless payment limit to £100, we take another look at whether the technology really is as safe as banks claim, and how you can keep yourself safe.

-The rest of this article, which was first published last year, runs through some of the most common security concerns and myths that surround contactless payments to help you stay better informed.
+So how safe is contactless really?
+The rest of this article runs through some of the most common security concerns and myths that surround contactless payments to help you stay better informed.

 It's VERY difficult to steal directly from a contactless card

 Many banks and consumers assume that contactless fraud is where money is stolen from your contactless card directly.

 It's a theory seemingly backed up on social media every few months with images (as below, from Tumblr) and warnings posted of supposed fraudsters carrying Chip & PIN machines, stealing from seemingly oblivious members of the public.

 While this sounds, in principle, like a valid concern, it would be incredibly difficult for criminals to operate such a machine without being noticed almost immediately.

 Chip & PIN machines need to be registered with a payment vendor and linked to a bank account before they can be used to charge cards – like how you need to register your mobile phone’s SIM card with a network before you can make a call.

 Since every transaction is monitored for fraudulent activity, and applying for such a device is a lengthy process with many safeguards to stop fraudulent uses, it’d be incredibly risky for any criminal to do this without drawing an incredible amount of attention to themselves.